Morphology and syntax

 Isolating languages are languages that express grammatical relationships through separate words, rather than through inflections.
 In an isolating language, words are not inflected for tense, number, gender, or other grammatical categories.
 For example, in Chinese and English, each word typically represents a single morpheme, and grammatical relationships are expressed through word order.

 Fusional languages are languages that express multiple grammatical categories through a single inflection.
 For example, in Polish, “kot” means “cat” and “kotom” means “to (the) cats”.
-Thus, the suffix “-om” indicates both that the noun is plural and that it is a recipient of an action. in a fusional language, a single form may contain information about multiple grammatical categories.
+Thus, the suffix “-om” indicates both that the noun is plural and that it is a recipient of an action.
+In a fusional language, a single form may contain information about multiple grammatical categories.

 Agglutinative languages are languages in which each morpheme represents a single grammatical category, and these morphemes are combined to form long words.
 For example, in Hungarian, the word for “person” is “ember,” plurality is expressed with the suffix “-ek”, and recipients are marked with “-nek”.
 The work “embereknek” contains all these parts and means “to (the) people”.